Co-op & Internship

 Academic Credits

-After successfully completing each co-op course, you will receive three additive or three-degree credits.
+After successfully completing each co-op course, you will receive additive or degree credits depending on your department's co-op policies.
 Additive credit courses are graded as satisfactory or unsatisfactory.
 Degree credit courses that replace a departmentally approved elective are given a letter grade and count in your GPA.
 Master’s and doctoral students receive additive credit for co-op work experiences.
 Undergraduate students should consult your career advisor to determine your major department's policy on whether co-op courses are for additive or degree credit, depending on your department’s co-op policy.
 Students enrolled in the Newark College of Engineering (NCE) should consult their department's faculty co-op advisor for special instructions.

 Tuition and Fees